 Thankfully, most manufacturers around today are better equipped to produce RoHS 2 compliant products.
 This usually requires going back through the supply chain to obtain raw materials declarations and certifications to demonstrate that their products are RoHS compliant.

-So, is your company RoHS compliant?
-If your business manufactures products containing electronics or sells to distributors, resellers, or integrators that end up selling their products in EU countries, here’s an RoHS 2 FAQ to keep you on the up and up:
+So, does your company produce RoHs electronics?
+If your business manufactures products containing electronics or sells to distributors, resellers, or integrators that end up selling their products in EU countries, here’s a RoHS 2 FAQ to keep you on the up and up:

 What Is RoHS Compliance?

 RoHS applies to all electronic devices in the European Union market.
 The original RoHS directive, referred to as Directive 2002/95/EC, was developed in the European Union in 2002 with the aim of restricting six hazardous materials common in these products:

 - Hexavalent chromium